vladimiry/ElectronMail/README.md

 - Automatic login into mail provider accounts using either saved in the settings password or KeePass password manager.
 Two-factor authentication (2FA) is supported, only TOTP tokens format, [original issue](https://github.com/vladimiry/email-securely-app/issues/10).
 - Encrypted settings storage with switchable predefined key derivation and encryption presets.
 Argon2 is used as the default key derivation function.
 - Native notifications for individual accounts clicking on which focuses the app window and selects respective account in the accounts list.
 - System tray icon with a total number of unread messages shown on top of it.
-Checking unread emails count for Tutanota is currently not efficient enough.
+Checking unread emails count for Tutanota is currently not efficient enough, respective [issue](https://github.com/vladimiry/email-securely-app/issues/30) has been placed.
 - Start minimized to tray.
 - Close to tray.
 - Compact view mode.